neherlab/pangraph/docs/src/tutorials/tutorial_3.md

 This should complete in 10/15 minutes on a consumer laptop.
 Optionally, a threshold length can be specified with the flag `--length`.
 In this case only alignments of blocks whose consensus sequence is shorter than this threshold are refined.

-Notice that the only effect of this command is refining the alignments, but the "topological" structure of the pangraph is left otherwise unchanged.
+Note that the only effect of this command is refining the alignments, but the "topological" structure of the pangraph is left unchanged.
 As such, polishing a pangraph is only useful when one is directly interested in block alignments.

 ## Export block alignments and trees